mainmatter/ember-simple-auth/README.md

 ### Upgrading from a pre-3.0 release?
-The 3.0 release of ember-simple-auth removes previously deprecated code, introducing some breaking changes, but thankfully there in an [upgrade guide](guides/upgrade-to-v3.md).
+The 3.0 release of ember-simple-auth removes previously deprecated code, introducing some breaking changes, but thankfully there is an [upgrade guide](guides/upgrade-to-v3.md).

 ## Walkthrough